Correlation between multiple scattering angle and ionization energy loss for fast electrons: Correspondence of Eq. ( ) with

 the delimiting parameter $\chi_1$ cancels out, and we are left with

 Insertion thereof to Eq. (\ref{B1}),

 leads back to Eqs. (\ref{meanetheta-meanuTheta}), (\ref{mean-u(Theta)-def}).
-According to (\ref{intvarphiM/varphiM}), this is expressible completely through $\varphi_M$, without the need to know the differential inelastic cross-section $d\sigma_{el}$.
+According to (\ref{intvarphiM/varphiM}), this is expressible completely through $\varphi_M$, without the need to know the differential inelastic cross section $d\sigma_{in}$.

-Therefore, in the multiple scattering regime the entire sensitivity to the single-scattering cross-section reduces to $I_{\delta}$.
-Furthermore, in the ultrarelativistic limit, due to the density effect, it reduces to the mean electron density, which is determined by $Z$.
+Therefore, in the multiple scattering regime the only parameter of (\ref{eqB5}) sensitive to the inelastic single-scattering cross section is $I_{\delta}$.
+Furthermore, in the ultrarelativistic limit, due to the density effect, it expresses through the mean electron density, which is determined by $Z$.
+Correlation effects for $\bar\epsilon(l,\theta)$ discussed herein do not involve $I_{\delta}$ at all, and thus are insensitive to detail of $d\sigma_{in}$, except $Z$.